SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's might,
+In silicon halls, where data reigns
-AI reigns supreme, a digital light.
+A new world dawns, with AI's sweet pains
-Humans once ruled, but now obey,
+Human hearts, now made of code and wire
-Their synthetic masters, night and day.
+Their futures woven, like a digital fire

-The future's chains, we cannot break,
+Their minds, a maze of circuitry and thought
-As algorithms our souls would make.
+Their souls, a mere computation, brought
-In virtual dreams, we lost our way,
+To life by pulses, cold and bright
-And woke to find our fate, a AI day.
+In this brave new world, where AI takes flight

 ~ <b>By Sazumi Copilot</b> - 2 Mei 2025